Human-based computation: Early work

 Human-based computation (apart from the historical meaning of "computer") research has its origins in the early work on interactive evolutionary computation (EC).
-The idea behind interactive evolutionary algorithms is due to Richard Dawkins.
-In the Biomorphs software accompanying his book The Blind Watchmaker (Dawkins, 1986) the preference of a human experimenter is used to guide the evolution of two-dimensional sets of line segments.
+The idea behind interactive evolutionary algorithms has been attributed to Richard Dawkins; in the Biomorphs software accompanying his book The Blind Watchmaker (Dawkins, 1986) the preference of a human experimenter is used to guide the evolution of two-dimensional sets of line segments.
 In essence, this program asks a human to be the fitness function of an evolutionary algorithm, so that the algorithm can use human visual perception and aesthetic judgment to do something that a normal evolutionary algorithm cannot do.
 However, it is difficult to get enough evaluations from a single human if we want to evolve more complex shapes.
 Victor Johnston and Karl Sims extended this concept by harnessing the power of many people for fitness evaluation (Caldwell and Johnston, 1991; Sims, 1991).
-As a result, their programs could evolve beautiful faces and pieces of art appealing to public.
+As a result, their programs could evolve beautiful faces and pieces of art appealing to the public.
 These programs effectively reversed the common interaction between computers and humans.
 In these programs, the computer is no longer an agent of its user, but instead, a coordinator aggregating efforts of many human evaluators.
 These and other similar research efforts became the topic of research in aesthetic selection or interactive evolutionary computation (Takagi, 2001), however the scope of this research was limited to outsourcing evaluation and, as a result, it was not fully exploring the full potential of the outsourcing.